wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 # TAB #5: Impact of the number of nodes

-Because we know that *myprogram* runs in $2 + 2/n$ hours on $n$ nodes, we can always ask for the exact duration needed, which is always beneficial .
+Because we know that *myprogram* runs in $2 + 2/n$ hours on $n$ nodes, we can always ask for the exact duration needed, which is never detrimental and often beneficial.
 But what about the number of nodes?
 When submitting a job, should we ask for 1 node, 2 nodes, more?
-In a previous tab you submitted a job that asked for whatever number of nodes was currently idle, which is one possible strategy (and that number may be zero, then what?).
+In an earlier tab you submitted a job that asked for whatever number of nodes was currently idle, which is one possible strategy.
+But that number may be zero, so then what?
+That was the case in the previous tab, and the activity just said "ask for 16 nodes".
+But would 17 nodes have led to some benefit?
+Or would it have instead been a worse choice?

-Formally, our goal is to minimize *turn-around time*, which is the sum of the queue wait time and the execution time.
-Asking for more nodes can increase wait time (because we need to wait for that many nodes to become available, and also because of backfilling, as mentioned in the previous tab).
-But asking for more nodes will shorten execution time.
-There is thus a sweet spot, which, unfortunately, depends on the state of the queue (that is, on your competitors).
+Formally, our goal is to *minimize turn-around time*.
+Asking for more nodes can increase wait time (because we need to wait for that many nodes to become available).
+But asking for more nodes will shorten execution time because parallelism is good.
+There is thus  a sweet spot.
+This sweet spot, unfortunately, depends on the state of the queue, that is, on your competitors, which is out of your control.
+So all users of batch-scheduled platforms try to optimize their turn-around times on a daily basis, but are mostly in the dark.
+Let get a sense for this in simulation...

-Let try this out with the simulated application at the bottom of this page, which is similar to that in the previous tab.

 ### Simulation activity

-Recall that *myprogram* runs in $2 + 20/n$  on $n$ nodes.
+Recall that the cluster has 32 compute nodes, and that *myprogram* runs in $2 + 20/n$ hours  on $n$ nodes.
 Use the app to do (at least) the following:

   1. Inspect the state of the queue.
 You should see that only 1 node is available right now.
-  2. If you were to submit a 1-node job right now, when would *myprogram* complete?
+  2. If you were to submit a 1-node job right now, why turn-around time would you experience?
   3. Submit a 2-node job, asking for just enough time for *myprogram* to complete successfully.
-  4. When does this job complete?
+  4. What is this job's turn-around time?
   5. Reset the simulation and submit a 4-node job, asking for just enough time for *myprogram* to complete successfully.
-  6. When does this job complete?
+  6. When is this job's turn-around time?
   5. Which option was better: using 1 node, 2 nodes, or 4 nodes?
+  6. Is there any way you could have predicted this based on initial state of the batch queue?
   7. Feel free to experiment with different numbers of nodes, so see which one is best.

-SIMULATOR GOES HERE
+SIMULATOR GOES HERE: ./TestServer --node 32 --pp_name myprogram --pp_seqwork 7200 --pp_parwork 72000 --tracefile choices

 ### Take-away

 The question "how many nodes should I ask for to minimize turn-around time?" is not an easy one.
 Asking for too few may hurt turn-around time because of long execution time.
 But asking for too many may hurt turn-around time because of long wait time.

 ---

-NOTES:
-    - Batch scheduler provides estimated start times?